tbnbooij/Venus-Exploration/libraries/Encoder/Readme.md

 ### float getTurnAngle()
 This function returns the angle must turn to face the base, either negative to turn right or positive to turn left.
 ### float getX()
-function which returns the current `x` coordinate.
+Function which returns the current `x` coordinate.
 The variable itself cannot be edited directly, as it is private.
 ### float getY()
-function which returns the current `y` coordinate.
+Function which returns the current `y` coordinate.
 The variable itself cannot be edited directly, as it is declared private.
 ### float getAngle()
-function which returns the current `angle` coordinate.
+Function which returns the current `angle` coordinate.
 The variable itself cannot be edited directly, as it is declared private.
-This angle will be mapped back between -&pi; and &pi; radians. (e.g. 3&pi; becomes &pi;)
+This angle will be mapped back between -&pi; and &pi; radians. (e.g. 3&pi; becomes &pi;) function
 ### float getRawAngle()
-function which returns the current `angle` coordinate.
+Function which returns the current `angle` coordinate.
 The variable itself cannot be edited directly, as it is declared private.
 The angle will *not* be mapped back. (e.g. 3&pi; will be returned as 3&pi;)
 ### float boundAngle(float angle)
 This function will add/subtract 2&pi; until it gets between -&pi; and &pi;
 ### String test()